 Now that you have your new inner sole and pads affixed you may notice that your legs feel funny.
 That is because you have just changed your “landing pad” and the muscles are saying, “What the heck?”
 If you ride horseback, always using the same horse and suddenly you chose another… the next day your muscles are probably going to be screaming, “What the heck?”
 Same way with any change you make whether it be the desk height, different shoes or new car seat.
 In other words, when you change the way your muscles are used, THEY know it and they tell you about it.

 If you have a long second toe but haven’t acquired the side effects yet, go barefoot as much as possible and use the pad and / or the innersole to give stability to your foot.
-The development of strong, flexible feet begins at the beginning… Little trigger points along the pocket areafeet — whether with or without a long second toe — allowed to go barefoot are grateful and will not only build power and spring, but also sensitivity as there are untold numbers of nerve endings in the bottom of the feet.
+The development of strong, flexible feet begins at the beginning… Little feet — whether with or without a long second toe — allowed to go barefoot are grateful and will not only build power and spring, but also sensitivity as there are untold numbers of nerve endings in the bottom of the feet.

-If you were coming to me for a treatment, I would begin by doing what we call a “quick fix” in the back pocket area, followed by a “quick fix’ to the muscles of the hip and upper leg (Figure 4).
-A ‘quick fix” addresses the key trigger points most commonly found in the various muscle groups, and they are mapped out in all of Bonnie’s books and shown here indicated by the circles.
+If you were coming to me for a treatment, I would begin by doing what we call a “quick fix” in the back pocket area (Figure #4), followed by a “quick fix’ to the muscles of the hip and upper leg.
+A ‘quick fix’ addresses the key trigger points most commonly found in the various muscle groups, and they are mapped out in all of Bonnie’s books and shown here indicated by the circles.
 Always do BOTH sides even if only one side hurts.

 Now that your upper leg is happier move to the lower leg.
 Look to Figure 6 again and follow ALL the dots and dashes you see there.
 It is important to be more thorough in the lower leg because those muscles run under your foot and act as a support.
 Remember you are helping your muscles to adjust to a new way of moving, a more normal way of moving, following your use of the Long Second Toe pad.